freeipa/freeipa/doc/designs/passkeys.md

 objectclass: nsContainer
 objectclass: ipapasskeyconfigObject
 cn: passkeyconfig
-ipaRequireUserVerification: default
+ipaRequireUserVerification: True
 ```

 The object class allows a single attribute, require user verification,
-which is mandatory, single valued, and stores a string (on, off, default).
+which is mandatory, single valued, and stores a boolean (TURE, FALSE).
 The LDAP entry is added when IPA server is installed or when the server is
-upgraded to a version supporting passkeys.
+upgraded to a version supporting passkeys, with a default value = TRUE.

 ### Storage of the passkey mapping